Volunteering at Christmas

 If you are curious about volunteering this Christmas, now is the time to get planning.
 While some charities shut up shop for the Christmas period, others, particularly those supporting the homeless, the elderly or the sick, have to plan ahead.
 Such charities are looking for people with a range of skills and backgrounds to do a whole host of different things.
 As Mike Locke, Director of Public Affairs at Volunteering England advises: 'all you have to do is be prepared to give some of your time, ask what kind of help they will need and work out what you can commit to'.

-So, what could you be doing this Christmas?
+So, what could you be doing to volunteer this Christmas?
 Here are some ideas:

 Musicians, magicians and entertainers and hairdressers!

 What?
 Crisis is one of the biggest national charities dedicated to improving the lives of the homeless by delivering life-changing services and campaigning for change.
 Over Christmas they are especially busy in their centres, needing up to 8,000 volunteers to help out nationwide.

 Who?
 There are a range of opportunities to suit a variety of different people with differing skills, interests and time availability.
 But for real 'people persons', activities and entertainment volunteers include magicians, artists, sports trainers, in fact, anyone with a fun creative skill that would like to help raise some Christmas spirit.

 Help over 300 charities in one or two hours

 What?
 Card Aid is a charity that produces Christmas cards for about 300 different charities to sell to their supporters.
 Throughout the UK there are around 30 Card Aid shops that need extra help over the festive period.

 Who?
 This opportunity would suit those who cannot spare time on Christmas Day or Boxing Day, but who could spare a couple of hours in the weeks leading up to the big day.